aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

     CPU times: user 251 ms, sys: 194 ms, total: 444 ms Wall time: 1.33 s

-- Converting Embedding Strings to Lists:
+- Converting embedding strings to lists:

 The embedding vectors in the DataFrame are stored as strings.
 We convert these strings to lists of floats using the `ast.literal_eval` function, enabling compatibility with the *PGVector* store: